ExpressGradient/SvelteDash/README.md

 We've launched our first theme => Blite (BLack & whITE) beta version, styled with tailwind.
 It has only some important components like Appbar, Button, Card, Accordion etc.

-Right now there are only a few components and few people, but that doesn't mean we don't stop here, we have so many amazing ideas.
+Right now there are only a few components and few people, but that doesn't mean we stop here, we have so many amazing ideas.
 So join us and start building better styled components

 SvelteDash Discord Server: https://discord.gg/KtEMySt